 What is something the investing public has to deal with that you want to fix?

 Commission products.
 Whether mutual funds or annuities, a lot of folks are in the dark with what they’ve been sold because they took some salesman for his word that their best interests were taken to heart.
 I help plan our educational seminars where Jeff’s presentations can shed some light on nearly everyone’s financial situations and, whether they’re approaching retirement or have been retired for some time, they can make informed investing decisions that best meet their needs and goals.

 What do you like about working at Camarda Wealth?

 The ongoing demand for excellence in all aspects of the firm and that I get to work with talented, ethical, and hard-working people who have more restraint than I do around the client candy bowl.
 I enjoy an occasional time-out walk in the Camarda parking lot so long as Jeff’s not around to bust me!

 What is your background?

-I grew up in the Philippines (my parents are missionaries), went to college in the Chicago area where I met my wife Brandie who is from the Jacksonville.
+I grew up in the Philippines, went to college in the Chicago area where I met my wife Brandie who is from the Jacksonville ares.
 We moved overseas for a few years before settling back in Orange Park where I met Jeff and Kim Camarda in 2016, and have since worked at the firm.